squeeze69/vcodec/README.md

 ## program written in [GO](https://golang.org)

-Scan a RIFF file for the "vids" section, then exit with an error level 1 if the video codec is listed on the command line
+Scan a RIFF file for the "vids" section, then exit with an error level 1 if the video codec is listed on the command line.
+The "heavy lift" is made by the imaage/riff library.

 i.e.: